Central City, Nebraska: Founding of Lone Tree

-The first pioneers passed by what would eventually become Central City on the Mormon Trail in 1847 and later on the Oregon Trail and the California Trail.
+The first pioneers passed through the area on the Mormon Trail in 1847 and later on the Oregon Trail and the California Trail.
 This location was close to a huge cottonwood tree, called Lone Tree, that the pioneers used on these trails as a landmark.
-In 1858, the Nebraska Territorial Legislature establish Merrick county named after Elvira Merrick, the wife of a Dodge County Nebraska Territorial legislator who introduced the bill creating Merrick County.
+In 1858, the Nebraska Territorial Legislature established Merrick County, naming it after Elvira Merrick, the wife of a Dodge County territorial legislator who introduced the bill creating Merrick County.
 A yet to be established county seat was called "Elvira" and was said to be located under Lone Tree.

-It was not until 1866 that an actual county seat was created near the mythical location of Elvira and renamed "Lone Tree."
+The actual county seat was created in 1866 near the planned location of Elvira and renamed "Lone Tree".
 It was established as the Union Pacific Railroad was laying tracks through Merrick County.
-In 1868, J.H.Berryman built the first substantial building, which functioned as a general store, hotel, bar, court house, revival meeting hall, and his home.
+In 1868, J.H.
+Berryman built the first substantial building, which functioned as a general store, hotel, bar, courthouse, revival meeting hall, and his home.
 The first courthouse was built in 1871 and was replaced by the current court house in 1912.

 Name change

 In 1875 a petition was presented to the Merrick County Court requesting a name change for Lone Tree to "Central City".
-Proponents of change argued that the name "Lone Tree", gave the impression that the area was desolate and the inhabitants were poor and uncivilized, which would not bring in new settlers and thereby limit the growth of the area.
+Proponents of change argued that the name "Lone Tree" gave the impression that the area was desolate and the inhabitants were poor and uncivilized, which would not bring in new settlers and thereby limit the growth of the area.
 Opponents to change countered that "Lone Tree" portrayed a "beautiful spot and is a name dear to the pioneers."
-The proponents of change won out and on July 1, 1875, the name was officially changed from "Lone Tree" to "Central City."
-Central City was meant to designate the city's key location within the state's agricultural belt.
+The proponents of change won out and on July 1, 1875, the name was officially changed to Central City.
+The new name was meant to designate the city's key location within the state's agricultural belt.